firasm/conferencekit/content/chapter02_pre/introduction.md

 ## Pre-Conference Communication

 Fostering inclusive participation starts with the initial messaging to potential participants.
 As organizers, how will you reach out to equity-deserving groups in ways that possible registrants recognize your commitment to inclusivity, accessibility, and equity?
-At this point, the organizing committee might want/need to revisit the appropriate terminology and language to use for equity deserving groups.
+At this point, the organizing committee will need to revisit the appropriate terminology and language for creating a culturally safe environment for equity deserving groups.

-From initial announcements of when the registration will open to your early descriptions of the conference/learning gathering, it is critical that your messaging reflects your commitment to designing an accessible conference/learning gathering where a diversity of identities is valued, expected, and respected, and where diversity of ways of knowing, scholarly research, and beliefs and perspectives is integral to fulsome participant engagement and deepening the learning experience.
+It is critical that your messaging reflects your commitment to designing an accessible conference/learning gathering where a diversity of identities is valued, expected, and respected, and where diversity of ways of knowing, scholarly research, and beliefs and perspectives is integral to fulsome participant engagement and deepening the learning experience.

 ## Initial Messaging Examples

-We could put some examples here of successful initial messaging.
+How you message your learning event to potential registrants sets the tone for a culture of inclusion and access.
+Consider the words you use to title your conference.
+Is there any bias in the title?
+Additionally, consider a phrase that is connected to the title of your event.
+This phrase should reflect an authentic welcome to equity-deserving groups (i.e. Diversity of participants is not just welcomed, it is critical to our learning.)

+Examples of initial messaging:

 ## Pre-Conference Community Building

 In addition to messaging, consider how you can build community for the event participants before the start date.
-This might include a pre-conference social event designed to welcome new or early career participants.
+This might include a pre-conference social event designed to welcome new or early career participants to the conference.